 Animal Friends is proud to offer a variety of volunteering opportunities for individuals with special needs.
-Any volunteer who requires an aide must have their aide present during their time at Animal Friends.
-Both the individual with special needs and their aide will be required to complete a volunteer application and attend our Getting Started Orientation before volunteering.
+Any volunteer who requires an aide, must have them present during their volunteer service.
+Both the individual with special needs and their aide will be required to fill out separate applications and attend our Pairs Program Getting Started Orientation before volunteering.

 If you are required to complete court-ordered community service, you may complete your hours at Animal Friends.
 There are some limitations to community service opportunities.
 There will be no direct contact with animals as you complete your hours.
 Animal Friends cannot accept applications from individuals who have been convicted of the following crimes/offenses:

 - Sexual offenses

 - Harassment – cyber or other forms of bullying

 Animal Friends reserves the right to deny any individual in need of court-ordered community service hours the ability to volunteer with the organization based on the nature, type and/or specifics of their offense.
 Animal Friends will not be a party before the specific Court which orders the service, there is no jurisdiction over the organization and the Courts cannot order Animal Friends to allow an individual to volunteer with our organization.
 Animal Friends conducts a background check on each applicant and reserves the right to deny any individual in need of court-ordered community serves based on the results.